4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 Who is this New York itinerary for?

-We’ve designed it for an independent traveler, someone happy to jump on a unique tour or buy tickets to an amazing attraction, but who isn’t interested in being led around the city’s best-known spots in an enormous group of people or boarding one of the giant tour buses that you often see in the Financial District and Midtown.
+We’ve designed it for an independent traveler, someone happy to jump on a unique tour or buy tickets to an amazing attraction, but who isn’t interested in being led around the city’s best-known spots in an enormous group of people or boarding one of the giant tour buses that you often see idling in traffic in the Financial District and Midtown.

 Day 1 in New York Itinerary: Upper Manhattan + Midtown